dsgrid/dsgrid/dev/spark_overview.md

 ```
 $ salloc -t 01:00:00 -N1 --account=dsgrid --partition=debug --mem=730G
 ```
+Given that this example uses `salloc`, once SLURM allocates a node it will log you into the compute node.
+If you choose more than one node, you will be logged into the node that will be used as the Spark master node.

 Notes:
-- Eagle will let you allocate two debug jobs each with two nodes.
+- NREL's Eagle cluster will let you allocate two debug jobs each with two nodes.
 So, you can use these scripts to create a four-node cluster for one hour.
 - If the debug partition is not too full, you can append `--qos=standby` to the command above and not be charged any AUs.

-3. Setup the environment in a directory in `/scratch/$USER`.
+3. Add the setup scripts to your path.
 ```
 $ export PATH=$PATH:<your-repo-path>/HPC/applications/spark/spark_scripts
 ```

-4. Select a container valid for use with dsgrid, which currently requires Spark v3.3.x and Python 3.10.
+4. Select a Spark container compatible with dsgrid, which currently requires Spark v3.3.x and Python 3.10.
 The team has validated the container below.
-It was created with this Dockerfile in dsgrid: `docker/spark/Dockerfile`
+It was created with this Dockerfile in dsgrid: `docker/spark/Dockerfile`.
+The container includes ipython, jupyter, pyspark, pandas, and pyarrow, but not dsgrid.
 ```
 $ create_config.sh -c `/projects/dsgrid/containers/spark_py310.sif`
 ```